 The accompanying consolidated financial statements include only the United States Division of Iris Global and related entities (the Organization).
 Iris Global is a holistic Christian organization which funds ongoing and expanding programs in underdeveloped nations.
 Since inception, Iris Global has been expressing the love of God through providing education and basic needs for orphans, children at risk, widows, vulnerable women, and the disabled.
 Iris Global's programs include education, healthcare, community development, well drilling, low-cost housing, cottage industries, micro and macro agricultural projects, arts and media, and faith-based leadership training.
 Iris Global Churches was established to develop a network of ministers and churches committed to seeing the advancement of the Gospel.
 Iris Air, LLC and Iris Nautical, LLC are holding companies of an airplane and a boat, respectively.
 Iris Global, and Iris Global Churches are organized as non-profit organizations under the laws of the state of California and are tax-exempt under Section 501(c)(3) of the Internal Revenue Code and corresponding California provisions.
 Iris Air and Iris Nautical are single-member LLCs incorporated under the laws of the state of Delaware.
-For tax purposes, Iris Air and Iris Nautical are disregarded entities under Iris Global.

-See Note 9 for details on the foreign division.
+See Note 8 for details on the foreign division.